The Timeless Style of Linda Le Kinff

 “Although influences of Braque, Modigliani, and Matisse clearly exist in Linda Le Kinff’s works, this artist has found a way to incorporate art history as a springboard to launch her own identifiably unique style,” Gorman says.
 “There is a significant difference between copying and translating.
 It is one thing to copy a Braque painting; but to translate that sensuality into a painting never seen before, that is an attribute of a modern master.”

-If you’re interested in collecting works by Linda Le Kinff, contact our gallery consultants at 1-800-521-9654, ext.
-4 or at firstname.lastname@example.org.
+If you’re interested in collecting works by Linda Le Kinff, register for our exciting online auctions or contact our gallery consultants at 1-800-521-9654, ext.
+4, or at firstname.lastname@example.org.